Starwort/SPLIWACA/README.md

     - Subtracts 1 to the variable, as long as the variable is a numeric type
     - Aliases:
       - `DEC <var>`
+  - `IMPORT <module> [AS <name>]`
+    - Explicit import.
+Enables warnings on subsequent implicit imports (see Undefined Variables).
+If import fails, set to `NONE` and print a warning
+  - `NOIMPORT`
+    - Disables subsequent implicit imports entirely (see Undefined Variables)
+  - `NOBARE`
+    - Disables subsequent bare words failsafes entirely (see Undefined Variables)
 - Structures
   - `IF <expression> DO <code> [ELSE IF <expression> DO <code>]* [ELSE DO <code>] END IF`
     - This is just a standard if-else structure